Managing Terraform resources with remote and versioned modules

 Follow a regular release cadence.

 It is desireable that infrastructure gets a weekly or fortnightly release cadence.
 I believe it should not go later than that.
 It is also good to deploy infrastructure changes at the same time window on a specific day of the week.
-For example, deploy infrastructure changes every Monday at 11:00 PM local market time.
+For example, deploy infrastructure changes every Monday at 11:00 PM local market time and make sure to unleash your automated tests!

-Prepare a release call with other platform team members and project managers, let’s say on a Thursday or Wednesday, to go through what’s being submitted for this release.
+Prepare a release call with other platform team members and project managers, let’s say on a Thursday or Wednesday, to go through what’s the release’s changelog.

 Make sure production plans do not auto apply, but prompt for confirmation.